Skyscraper (2018 film): Marketing

+Theatrical

-Skyscraper was released in the United States, as well as several international territories, in 3D and standard formats on July 13, 2018, by Universal Pictures.
-The film also secured a July 20, 2018 release date in China, a rarity as mainstream Hollywood films are seldom released there during the month of July, to make room for domestic films.
-Skyscraper premiered in Beijing, on July 1, 2018 and also held a screening in Hong Kong on July 7, 2018.
-Skyscraper was released digitally on September 25, 2018, and released on Blu-ray, DVD, Blu-ray 3D and Ultra HD Blu-ray on October 2, 2018.
+Skyscraper was released in the United States on July 13, 2018, by Universal Pictures.
+The film also secured a July 20, 2018, release date in China, a rarity as mainstream Hollywood films are seldom released there during the month of July, to make room for domestic films.
+Skyscraper premiered in Beijing, on July 1, 2018, and also held a screening in Hong Kong on July 7, 2018.

+Home media

+Skyscraper was released digitally on September 25, 2018, and released on Blu-ray, DVD, Blu-ray 3D and Ultra HD Blu-ray on October 2, 2018, by Universal Pictures Home Entertainment.

 Reception

 Box office

 Skyscraper grossed $68.4 million in the United States and Canada and $236.4 million in other territories for a total worldwide gross of $304.9 million against a production budget of $125 million.

 In the United States and Canada, Skyscraper was released alongside the opening of Hotel Transylvania 3: Summer Vacation, as well as the wide expansion of Sorry to Bother You, and was initially projected to gross $32–40 million from 3,782 theaters in its opening weekend.
 However, after making $1.95 million during Thursday night screenings (down from the $2.4 million made by Johnson's Rampage the past April) and $9.3 million on its first day, weekend estimates were lowered to $24 million.
 The film ended up debuting at $24.9 million, finishing third, behind Hotel Transylvania 3: Summer Vacation and Ant-Man and the Wasp.
 Deadline Hollywood attributed the low figure to audiences having seen the plot before in other films and the July release date being at the height of the crowded summer movie season, as well as the possibility that filmgoers had become tired of seeing Johnson so frequently (although the site noted that 72% of people who bought tickets to Skyscraper did so because of him).
 In its second weekend, the film made $11.4 million and finished sixth, and in its third, made $5.4 million, finishing ninth.

 The film debuted at $47.7 million in China, finishing first at the country's box office and bringing the two-week global foreign total to $132.8 million.
 In its third weekend of international release, the film added another $17.8 million, including $7 million in China (for a running-cume of $86 million).

 Skyscraper concluded 2018 as the 31st-highest-grossing film of the year worldwide.